jacobshirley/pdf-lite/README.md

+# pdf-lite

-# pdf-lite: a low-level, zero-dependency, type-safe PDF library that works in the browser and Node.js
+A low-level, zero-dependency, type-safe PDF library that works in the browser and Node.js.

-Please note, this library is still in its early stages and may not support all PDF features.
+> **Note**: This library is actively developed and may not support all PDF features yet.
 However, it is designed to be extensible and can be improved over time.

 PRs and issues are welcome!

+## License

+MIT License - see [LICENSE](LICENSE) for details.

 ## Features